jvm-operators/ansible-openshift-spark-operator/README.md

     - role: jiri_kremser.spark_operator
 ```

-or with your own settings:
+or with your own settings (these are the default settings):

 ```yaml
 - hosts: localhost